What to look for in a caravan levelling app

 The free tier of OzLevel Caravan gives you real-time pitch and roll readings with millimetre rise calculations.
 That's more than any competing app provides at any price.
 For experienced caravanners who already know their ramp brand's step heights and are comfortable with the setup sequence, the free tier may be all you need.

-Pro adds the full five-phase guided wizard, the ramp block calculator configured for your specific ramp brand, hands-free audio assist (the feature that makes solo levelling genuinely solo), and the tandem axle advisory.
+Pro adds the exact ramp step calculator configured for your specific ramp brand, hands-free audio assist (the feature that makes solo levelling genuinely solo), hitch memory, and Pair Mode.
 At $9.99 AUD once — no subscription — it's a straightforward decision.

 The verdict